-To fulfill this mandate, Baylor Swaziland implemented the following programmes in partnership with other organizations:
+To fulfill this mandate, Baylor Swaziland implemented the following programs in partnership with other organizations:

-1. We received an AIDS Free grant from the Elizabeth Glaser Pediatric AIDS Foundation to build the capacity of healthcare workers in the area of pediatric HIV and TB management through trainings, onsite mentoring, and attachments of health care workers at Baylor clinics.
+1. We received an AIDS-Free grant from the Elizabeth Glaser Pediatric AIDS Foundation to build the capacity of healthcare workers in the area of pediatric HIV and TB management through training, onsite mentoring, and attachments of health care workers at Baylor clinics.

-2. We also collaborated with ICAP as a sub grantee to provide training to health workers in the Manzini region at our Raleigh Fitkin Memorial Hospital satellite clinic.
-During the report period, at least 15 nurses from around that region were attached at our clinic under this partnership.
+2. We also collaborated with ICAP as a subgrantee to provide training to health workers in the Manzini region at our Raleigh Fitkin Memorial Hospital satellite clinic.
+During the reporting period, at least 15 nurses from around that region were attached to our clinic under this partnership.

 3. In partnership with Pact Swaziland, we put in place a national teen club curriculum to standardize teen club activities in the country.